hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 ```

 [8:43:09](#4BhxCshxc7tsi6w5bLHwp1IeKznYR74s2iwLaxNssso) <ams02468 (ams02468)>:
-@Oldes thanks If you are curious what this installation file is for, I have to say  makeing a installation file. for the old game Ì†ΩÌ∏â
+@Oldes thanks If you are curious what this installation file is for, I have to say  makeing a installation file. for the old game üòâ

 [8:51:24](#atzttuVBizWG9Pm-NAA4Pvi26m1FkRWaD8LOy08v9ZQ) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 The first `/C ` should be removed btw.